-Perpetual stock taking – what is perpetual stock taking?
+Perpetual stock management – what is perpetual stock management?

-Perpetual stock taking – also known as perpetual stock management or a perpetual inventory system – is a type of inventory valuation whereby a business uses electronic tracking systems to continually record inventory.
+Perpetual stock management – also known as perpetual stock taking or a perpetual inventory system – is a type of inventory valuation whereby a business uses electronic tracking systems to continually record inventory.

 Small businesses can use several approaches to stock management.
-Read about periodic stock taking to find our which option could work best for you.
+Check out our entry on periodic stock management to find out which option could work best for you.

 The development of electronic POS systems, barcoding, and radio frequency identification (RFID) made it possible for businesses to track changes to inventory in real-time, offering a highly detailed and up-to-date overview of current stock or cost of goods sold.